-Under KanCare, spending for Medicaid and the Children's Health Insurance Program (CHIP) is directed into managed care for most eligible groups, including children, pregnant women, low-income adults, people with disabilities and people with both Medicare and Medicaid (dual eligibility).
+Under KanCare, Medicaid and CHIP spending is directed into managed care for most eligible groups, including children, pregnant women, low-income adults, people with disabilities and people with both Medicare and Medicaid dual eligibility.
 In KanCare, enrollees choose or are assigned to one of three managed care organizations (MCOs).

 The MCOs receive monthly payments from the state based upon their total number of enrollees and historical costs associated with the various population groups.
-The payments place the MCOs at risk for the cost of care for their members, and MCOs are incentivized to ensure enrollees receive services that help reduce costs over time by improving their health and quality of life.
+The capitated payments place the MCOs at risk for the cost of care for their members, and they are incentivized to ensure enrollees receive services that help reduce costs over time by improving their health and quality of life.

-The state's contracts with the MCOs require them to provide services previously available through Medicaid, including prenatal care, well-child visits, preventive services, hospital care, medication, inhome care, community-based services and nursing facility care.
+Contracts the state has with the MCOs require them to provide services previously available through Medicaid, including prenatal care, well-child visits, preventive services, hospital care, medication, inhome care, community-based services and nursing facility care.
 The MCOs also must ensure services are available statewide and at Medicaid-required levels.
 They may provide additional services not traditionally covered by Medicaid to help prevent hospital admissions or institutionalization.